wilsonliaows/docs/features/compress-files.md

 You can find the [sample recipe here](https://www.workato.com/recipes/680470-compress-files-in-a-directory-on-sftp#recipe).

-![Compress files in SFTP directory](/assets/images/features/files-and-attachments/compress-files-static-list-recipe.png) *Recipe to compress files in an SFTP folder*
+![Compress files in SFTP directory](/assets/images/features/files-and-attachments/compress-files-static-list-recipe.png)

 The recipe may look a bit daunting at first, but once you get the idea it is actually quite straightforward.
 Let's go through the thought process step by step:
 1) We have a folder in SFTP with several files.
 We need to compress all files in that folder into one .zip file.